faizilham/msc-thesis/main/ch5_general_function.typ

 === Analysis result and effect inference

-After a single pass of transfer functions evaluations, the analysis may report any unutilized construction calls in the function as follows.
+After a single pass of transfer functions evaluations, the analysis reports any unutilized construction calls in the function as follows.

 $ "Warnings" = {f | f in "Cons" and evalexit(mono("exit"))(f) leqsq.not { UT } } $